metablaster/WindowsFirewallRuleset/Readme/WindowsPowerShell.md

 4. Click `Windows Powershell (Admin)` to open Powershell as Administrator (Enter Admin password if asked)

-# Right click "Open PowerShell here" context cenu
+# Right click "Open PowerShell here" context menu

 1. To add context menu on right click for "Windows PowerShell" for standard user see: